First Quarter on

 Moon after ascending node

-1 day after ascending node on 26 September 2066 at 15:21 in ♐ Sagittarius.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 10 October 2066 at 02:19 in ♋ Cancer.
+1 day after ascending node on 26 September 2066 at 15:21 in ♐ Sagittarius the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 10 October 2066 at 02:19 in ♋ Cancer.

 Moon after southern standstill

-1 day since the previous standstill on 25 September 2066 at 13:22 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.274°, the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠24.153° at the point of next northern standstill on 8 October 2066 at 22:14 in ♊ Gemini.
+1 day since the last southern standstill on 25 September 2066 at 13:22 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.274° the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠24.153° at the point of next northern standstill on 8 October 2066 at 22:14 in ♊ Gemini.

 Syzygy in 6 days